Gy-Hu/E-Syn/README.md

 ## TODO

 - [ ] Support constant value (0, 1) for parsing and rewriting
-- [ ] Support parallel running for multiple egraph rewriting output
-- [ ] Do code review for e-rewriter (any bugs? verify rules? make more efficient?)
+- [ ] Do code review for e-rewriter (any bugs? verify rules? make more efficient? support constant rewrite?)
+- [ ] Add bidirectional rewrite rules
+- [ ] Review rewrite rules/cost function/egraph selection/egraph merging (analyzer)
+- [ ] Add strong regressor for egraph selection
+- [ ] Add multiple-cost function
+- [x] Support parallel running for multiple egraph rewriting output
 - [x] If eqn fully unfold, then do not concat tmp variable ( `new_nxx_` )
 - [x] Add more rewrite rules in egg
 - [x] Shell script to run all benchmarks